marcellobarylli/Recurrent-Parameter-Generation/README.md

 ## Advanced Usage
-In this section, we will cover how to reproduce the experiments from [Section-4]() of our paper, how to adapt other downstream tasks (using DORA on LLaMA as an example), and how to adapt your own checkpoint dataset into our codes.
+In this section, we will cover how to reproduce the experiments from [Section-4]() of our paper, how to adapt other downstream tasks (using DoRA on LLama as an example), and how to adapt your own checkpoint dataset into our codes.